 Welcome to Tribes Beekeepers Association Galway

-Founded in Galway on 9th April 2013, Tribes Beekeepers’ Association (‘Tribes’) is an organisation providing mutual support to its members.
+Founded in Galway on 9th April 2013, Tribes Beekeepers Association (‘Tribes’) is an organisation providing mutual support to its club members.
 Its motto is ‘Ar scáth a chéile’, means ‘under the wings of one another’.
 Beekeeping is well known to be important to the environment and the economy so the more people practicing it and helping the bees the better for all of us.
 Many people today are joining beekeeping associations and educating themselves in an effort to become aware and improve the welfare of these important pollinators.
 The hands-on approach of clubs and associations is more effective than simply reading books and attending occasional lectures, though they are very useful.
 We are glad to say that beekeeping in Galway is growing in popularity year on year.

-Our Galway Beekeepers are winning prizes for their honey, wax and honey cakes at a national level.
+Members of our Galway Beekeepers association are winning prizes for their honey, wax and honey cakes at a national level.
 They show what can be done when you have a little support from your friends and some good bees.
 The business of beekeeping can be serious but is is a lot of fun and that is one of the reasons our club is doing so well.
 We all enjoy our hobby and attending the meeting and lectures.
 It is not all about exams.
 They are optional.
 Most of are here for the craic and the bees.

 Few things delight a beekeeper more than the opportunity to talk about bees and beekeeping with someone who is equally interested in this area.
 And Tuesday nights are a treat for established members of Tribes as well as the enthusiastic learners who are attending our beekeeping classes.
 The photo above shows Patsy Cahalan educating and entertaining the latest group of beekeeper to be “bitten by the bug”.read more